AllAboutAI-YT/mcpgame/README.md

 ## Features

-- Immersive first-person 3D virtual house environment
+- Immersive first-person 3D virtual house with outdoor environment
+- Beautifully detailed house with interior and exterior features
+- Interactive door to enter and exit the house
+- Garden area with trees, plants, and decorative elements
 - Interactive TV with image generation capabilities
 - Computer terminal for accessing MCP systems
 - Realistic movement and collision detection